Advertiser Disclosure

 • Wear your sunglasses.

-• A long-sleeved rash guard can protect your neck, back, and arms from the sun while you enjoy watersports like swimming, snorkeling, kayaking, or surfing.
+• A long-sleeve rash guard can protect your neck, back, and arms from the sun while you enjoy watersports like swimming, snorkeling, kayaking, and surfing.

 At the Beach

 • Only swim on lifeguard-patrolled beaches.
-Warning signs will note when there is dangerous surf.
+Warning signs note when there is dangerous surf.

 • Keep an eye on your belongings while on the beach.